kwestin/aws-mitre-workshop/README.md

 **Part 1 - Prepare Detection Writing**
 1. In the Panther Console - Navigate to Build > Detections > Create New
-2. Give it a unique name "Brandon's Failed Login IAM Detection" (Use your own name or initials)
+2. Give it a unique name "[YOUR NAME] Failed Login IAM Detection"
 3. Set Severity to "Medium" and Log Types "AWS.CloudTrail"

 **Part 2 - Create Unit Test**